schulle4u/yellow-extensions-schulle4u/radioboss/README.md

 `links` = Show a list of streaming links.
 `page` = Displays a link to the auto-generated stream page of RadioBoss Cloud.

-The extension uses [RadioBoss Cloud](https://www.radioboss.fm/radioboss-cloud/), a cloud-based radio automation service developed by [DJSoft.net](https://www.djsoft.net).

-*Note*: RadioBoss Cloud is still under development, therefore things may change also in this extension.
+*Note*: [RadioBoss Cloud](https://www.radioboss.fm/radioboss-cloud/) is still under development, therefore things may change also in this extension.
 Some of the widgets are not compatible with all browsers, and most likely never will be.
 Especially IE is known to have issues with the involved JS.

 ## Examples